fablabbcn/smartcitizen-docs/docs/start.md

 Note that this tutorial works for both SCK v1.0 (from the Goteo crowdfunding campaign) and SCK v1.1 (from the KickStarter crowdfunding campaign), independently of the firmware version used.

-All the steps in this tutorial have been tested with Arduino 1.0.5.
-We strongly recommend not to use the Beta version of Arduino IDE as we encountered issues with drivers and serial communication.

 #### STEP 1: Configuring the Wi-Fi settings